RookDrekari/EnkonDelta/README.md

    Become a part of our world by visiting [Claims](#).

 4. **Stay Updated**
-   Keep track of map updates and Coalition news through our [Changelog](#).
+   Keep track of map updates and Coalition news through our [Changeblog](#).

 5. **Not sure where to start?**
    Visit the main Directory and get lost!

 ## Contact & Collaboration

-For inquiries, suggestions, or collaborations, feel free to reach out to the [Cartographer](https://www.nationstates.net/nation=nedea).
+For inquiries, suggestions, or collaborations, feel free to reach out to the [Cartographer](https://www.nationstates.net/page=compose_telegram?tgto=Nedea).

 ---